hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 records to the peer network once the transaction confirms, thereby informing all Blockstack nodes of the new state of the off-chain DID.

-## 3.4 Deactivating a Stacks v2 DID
+## 3.4 Deactivating a Stacks DID

 If the user wants to deactivate their DID, they can do so by revoking the underlying BNS name.
-The process is implemented slightly differently depending on whether an on-chain or an off-chain name is being revoked, but is in essence similar.
+The process is implemented slightly differently depending on whether an on-chain or an off-chain name is being revoked, as described below.

 To revoke an on-chain name, the current owner can construct and broadcast a [`name-revoke`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L712) transaction signed with the appropriate key.
-Once the transaction is processed and accepted by the Stacks network, the BNS contract state will be updated to list the corresponding on-chain name as revoked.
-Attempting to resolve a Stacks V2 DID based on a revoked name will result in an error (as described in section 3.2.3).
+Once the transaction is processed and accepted by the Stacks network, the BNS contract state will be updated to list the on-chain name as revoked.
+Attempting to resolve a Stacks DID based on a revoked name will result in an error (as described in section [3.2.2](#3.2.2-ensuring-the-did-is-not-deactivated)).

-In order to deactivate an off-chain name, the user can construct and broadcasts a TXT record for the DID's underlying name that (1) changes the owner address to a "nothing-up-my-sleeve" address (specifically `1111111111111111111114oLvT2` -- the base58-check encoding of 20 bytes of 0's, as [denoted here](https://github.com/jolocom/stacks-did-resolver/blob/main/src/constants.ts#L11)), and (2) changes the zone file to include an unresolvable URL.
+In order to deactivate an off-chain name, the user can construct and broadcasts a TXT record for the DID's underlying name that (1) changes the owner address to a "nothing-up-my-sleeve" address (e.g. `1111111111111111111114oLvT2` -- the base58-check encoding of 20 bytes of 0's), and (2) changes the zone file to include an unresolvable URL.
 This prevents the DID from resolving, and prevents it from being updated in the future.

-## 3.5 Migration from legacy Stack v1 DIDs
+## 3.5 Migration and compatibility with Blockstack v1 DIDs

-The previously developed Blockstack `did:stack:` DID method ([defined here](https://github.com/blockstack/stacks-blockchain/blob/stacks-1.0/docs/blockstack-did-spec.md#blockstack-did-method-specification)) allows users to derive a valid, resolvable `did:stack:` DID given a BNS name they own, similarly to the approach outlined in this document.
+The previous iteration of the Blockstack `did:stack:` DID method ([defined here](https://github.com/blockstack/stacks-blockchain/blob/stacks-1.0/docs/blockstack-did-spec.md#blockstack-did-method-specification)) allows users to derive a valid, resolvable `did:stack:` DID given a BNS name they own, similarly to the approach outlined in this document.

-Both the `did:stack` and `did:stack:v2` DID methods rely on the BNS system (although different iterations of it) to enable the resolution of a DID to a set of public keys via a BNS name.
+Both the `did:stack` and `did:stack:v2` DID methods are build around the BNS naming layer (although different iterations of it) to enable the resolution of a DID to a set of public keys via a BNS name.

 As described in the [BNS documentation](https://docs.stacks.co/build-apps/references/bns), the Stacks v1 blockchain implemented BNS through first-order name operations (written to the underlying chain).
 In Stacks V2, the name system is instead implemented through a smart-contract loaded during the genesis block.
 The initial state of the BNS contract includes all names registered using the previous iteration of the Blockstack naming system.

-Any valid *on-chain* v1 DID (e.g. `did:stack`) can therefore be easily updated to a valid, resolvable Stacks v2 on-chain DID (given that the underlying BNS name is resolvable via the BNS contract) by updating the NSI part of the DID in accordance with the structure defined in this document.
+Any valid *on-chain* v1 DID (e.g. `did:stack:v0:15gxXgJyT5tM5A4Cbx99nwccynHYsBouzr-3`) can be easily updated to a valid, resolvable on-chain Stacks DID by updating the NSI part of the DID in accordance with the structure defined in this document.

 The general migration steps for such a DID are:

-1. Replace the `did:stack` DID Method identifier with `did:stack:v2`.
+1. Replace the `did:stack:v0` DID Method identifier with `did:stack:v2`.
 2. Extract the `address` and `index` values encoded in the NSI.
+2. Re-encode the base58 encoded `address` using c32check (e.g. as implemented in the [following module](https://github.com/blockstack/c32check#c32tob58-b58toc32))
 3. Discard the `index` value.
 In the new BNS system each principal can only hold one on-chain name.
 The `index` part of the NSI needs to be replaced with the identifier of the Stacks transaction which registered the name.